 Median Sea Level

 An MSL measurement refers to the altitude or height above the average height of the oceans and seas.
 An MSL is a reference point for elevations.
-The MSL calculation is derived from observations of tides and seasonal variations over a 19 year period to arrive at the average MSL.
-A plane that flies at 10,000 feet MSL and stays level will register as flying at 10,000 feet MSL -- no matter the terrain changes below the pilot.
+The MSL calculation is derived from observations of tides and seasonal variations over a 19-year period to arrive at the average MSL.
+A plane that flies at 10,000 feet MSL and stays level registers as flying at 10,000 feet MSL -- no matter the terrain changes below the pilot.

-It is very important for pilots to know which elevation measurement will be guiding the plane.
-Skydivers must know the AGL measurement of the area they are jumping from.
-If the skydiver uses the MSL, then the ground may be much closer than they anticipate.
+It is very important for pilots to know which elevation measurement guide the plane.
+Skydivers must know the AGL measurement of the area they jump from.
+If a skydiver uses the MSL, the ground may be much closer than they anticipate.

-Pilots use altimeters, which measure the AGL, when the aircraft are flying at relatively low heights and when coming in for a landing at an airport.
-But as the plane increases in altitude, the altimeter reading become less and less accurate.
-Once the plane reaches transition altitude, the aircraft begins to use the MSL along with air pressure readings to keep level flight.
+Pilots use altimeters, which measure the AGL, when the aircraft are flying at relatively low heights landing at an airport.
+But as the plane increases in altitude, the altimeter reading become less accurate.
+Once the plane reaches transition altitude, the aircraft uses the MSL along with air pressure readings to maintain level flight.